sourcecred/sourcecred/CONTRIBUTING.md

 We formally request changes when there actually _is_ a reason to hard-block the PR until issues are addressed.
 Examples include PRs that introduce security vulnerabilites, or that break fundamental assumptions in the codebase.

+### SC Cultural Etiquette for PRs

+A few notes from our core contributors about our cultural etiquette for PRs.

+1. Assign one person - it can be random! - or choose someone you know will be a good reviewer for the code you wrote.
+When too many people are assigned to a PR it can slow down the review process.
+2. When reviewing PRs, feel free to say "reviewed" and additionally "needs more eyes" or "approved but also needs another review before it's merged".
+3. Always feel free to communicate if you don't have capacity to be a reviewer so it can get passed to someone who does have capacity.
+4. We at SourceCred have agreed to err on the side of being "annoying" to get PRs reviewed - feel free to ping someone daily .
+We have agreed to be annoying rather than miss things.
+5. There is an auto-assigner - if someone is opting in to this then that is also permission to _ping them daily_ until they do the thing or communicate that they are not available for the thing.